xuqingyu/PowerGenome/example_system/settings_documentation.md

 type: bool

-description: If `True`, group different technologies together as specified in `tech_groups`.
+description: If `True`, group different technologies together as specified in [tech_groups](#tech_groups).
 This can be used to combine multiple small capacity technologies that serve a similar purpose or have similar fuel inputs.

 ### tech_groups